 Next morning, the campsite owner kindly suggested we visit the nearby copper mine, handing us a leaflet about it.
-We thanked him and said we might drop in if we happened to pass it.
+We thanked him and said we might drop in if we happened to pass by.

-The leaflet told us that, due to the discovery of copper, Amlwch, on the north coast of the island, grew from a small community into a town.
+The leaflet told us that due to the discovery of copper, Amlwch, on the north coast of the island, grew from a small community into a town.
 Mining had started way back in the Bronze age but the real digging began in the 1700s.
 Briefly, it produced the largest supply of copper in the world.

-So, having been recommended, and with curiosity stoked, our road trip continued as we followed the signs to the Copper Kingdom.
+With curiosity stoked, our road trip continued as we followed the signs to the Copper Kingdom.

 Parys Mountain – requiem massive

 Before long, we could see some reddish-coloured rocks as we approached Parys Mountain.
 The car park had a height barrier which did not predispose us to think highly of the place.
 However, there was a lay-by opposite which fitted a van or two.

 So, slightly irritated at being made unwelcome, we wandered over, vowing to get a photo of the hated barrier before we left.

 We had been vaguely impressed by what we’d read in the leaflet, but nothing prepared us for the experience to come!

 Walking amongst the huge stones with their stripes and splashes of gold, purple and copper left us ore-struck.
 Yes, that is a dreadful pun but fully intended!